> +84 I2 83 44 32 5I (Vietnam, WhatsApp, et WeChat)

 By Matthieu on Monday, March 14 2016, 04:57

 Emergence is the name given to the phenomenon whereby the complex interactions of many simple elements generate new overall behaviors and entities.
 For example: life emerges from biological systems.
-Life involves behaviors such as metabolism, reproduction, adaptation, which are all new compared to the underlying chemical systems.
+Life involves behaviors such as metabolism, reproduction, adaptation, which are all new compared to the underlying chemical systems, and could not have been predicted by the study of the chemical level.
 I've discussed this in a 2012 note, linking scientific fields in Russian doll emergence.
 I proposed the historical generation: Physical > Chemical > Biological > Psychological > Social.
 We see a rise of abstraction, and gradual irrelevance of "hard sciences" to study higher levels, replaced by humanities.

 A time goes by, more complex systems arise, which unify smaller components into a whole.
 Across history, civilizations consist of several societies, made of individuals.
 A person unifies organs, which unify countless cells, in turn unifying countless molecules, made of atoms.

-: emergence federates the motion of small items into larger, harmonious, novel entities.
+: emergence federates the motion of small items into larger, fewer, harmonious, and novel entities.
 Like a pyramid building bottom-up, higher abstract levels gradually come into existence.

 Both principles coexist: